Web Accessibility Statement

 Some documents on the MCSD website are produced in portable document format (PDF).
-In order to improve viewing these files, please download the latest version of Adobe Reader, which is available for free at the Adobe web site.
+In order to improve viewing these files, please download the latest version of Adobe Reader, which is available for free on the Adobe website.
 Alternative accessible formats also are provided, where possible, most commonly through a text or an HTML file.

 We are continually seeking solutions that will bring all areas of the site up to the same level of overall web accessibility.
 In the meantime should you experience any difficulty in accessing the MCSD website, please don’t hesitate to contact us.

-NOTIFICATION OF NONDISCRIMINATIONThe Monroe County School District does not discriminate on the basis of race, color, national origin, gender, age, disability, marital status or genetic information in its educational programs, services or activities, or in its hiring or employment practices.
+The Monroe County School District does not discriminate on the basis of race, color, national origin, gender, age, disability, marital status, or genetic information in its educational programs, services or activities, or in its hiring or employment practices.
 The district also provides equal access to its facilities to the Boy Scouts and other patriotic youth groups, as required by the Boys Scout of America Equal Access Act.
 Questions, complaints, or requests for additional information regarding discrimination or harassment may be sent to: